Projects / Moa Point wastewater treatment plant refurbishment projects

 The Moa Point wastewater treatment plant has three clarifiers.
 These are large tanks that are used to separate the large clusters of bacteria called sludge from the treated wastewater through gravity.

-Having one clarifier offline will temporarily reduce the plant’s capacity from 3,009 L/s to approximately 2,000 L/s.
+We are replacing mechanical components that are at the end of life.
+The work is being undertaken proactively to avoid plant failure which would cause unconsented discharges from the treatment plant.
+We are taking a phased approach, having one clarifier offline for refurbishment at a time.
+Taking a clarifier offline temporarily reduces the plant’s capacity from 3,009 L/s to approximately 2,000 L/s.
 That is why we are doing this work during summer to autumn when there are lower flows.

 We are confident the plant will be able to treat dry weather flow levels with the remaining two clarifiers.
 However, the reduction in treatment capacity does increase the risk of unconsented discharges of partially treated wastewater at the long outfall during periods of high rainfall although this risk is assessed as low overall compared to undertaking the work during winter.